 To choose the best coffee grinder for yourself, ask yourself these questions first.

 Do you need a budget-friendly grinder?
-Would you want to have another brew option than french press?
-The motor, the burrs, the handle, the RPM… and much more to look out for!
+Would you want to have another brew option other than french press?

 Every machine has its pros and its cons.
 To figure out what you want to avoid or live with, asking yourself these questions below will help you figure it out.